fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 judges, police officers, or other social actors involved in the larger sociotechnical frame around a criminal justice algorithm.

-Within the sociotechnical framework the model incorporates not only more nuanced data on the history of the case, but also the social context in which judging and recommending an outcome take place.
-This frame might incorporate the processes associated with crime reporting, the offense-trial pipeline, and identify how the relationship between various social actors and the algorithm may impact the intended outcomes of a given model.
+Within the sociotechnical frame the model incorporates not only more nuanced data on the history of the case, but also the social context in which judging and recommending an outcome take place.
+This frame might incorporate the processes associated with crime reporting, the offense-trial pipeline, and an awareness of how the relationship between various social actors and the algorithm may impact the intended outcomes of a given model.

 .. topic:: References: